Home Denotational Semantics of Typed Lambda Calculus I — Henkin Models

 There are several equivalent definitions of “general models,” which we will call Henkin models after Completeness in the theory of types, L Henkin.
 The definition we use has three parts.
 We first define typed applicative structures, and then specify two additional conditions that applicative structures must have to be models.

-Readers should read the series Easy Foundations for Programming Languages before this article to avoid encountering unknown concepts.
+Readers should read the series Easy Foundations for Programming Languages before this article to avoid encountering unfamiliar concepts.

 Applicative Structures, Extensionality and Frames